Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 From the book Engine Makers [ill.
 E. Vanyukov] author Gumilevsky Lev Ivanovich

-1. Frolov's water wheels In 1817, the French government founded the Higher School of Mining Sciences in Saint-Etienne.
-When the first set of students took place, very little was known about the school.
-Only eight people entered the first course, mostly natives
+1. Water wheels FrolovIn 1817, the French government founded in Saint-Etienne High school mining sciences.
+When the first intake of students took place, very little was known about the school.
+Only eight people entered the first year, mostly natives

-WATER PERFUME
+WATER SPIRITS

 From the author's book